rakhimov/scram/doc/coding_standards.rst

 - Upon using Qt containers and constructs, stick to their STL API and usage style as much as possible.
-  Avoid Java-style API as much as possible.
+  Avoid the Java-style API as much as possible.

 - Avoid overloading signals and slots.